outdreamer/build-a-cure/docs/tasks/examples.md

         - 'outward extreme negativity error implies a direct causative error structure of either an (internal extreme negativity error) or (minor negativity error, at extreme scale)'
           - 'the error structure can be lack of power distribution (power in the form of intelligence) or lack of distributed generative inputs of power (help becoming intelligent)'
             - 'an invalidation request error is structurally adjacent to a negative-positive connection structure request error, bc the negative-positive request occurs with a prior powerful invalidation request directed at the powerless requester'
-              - example: 'weak person trying to destroy a powerful person indicates lack of ability to become powerful, so the weak person requests help to connect their current negative state with the positive state bc they cant build the structure connecting those states due to lack of power (lack of intelligence or proxies to intelligence like information)'
+              - example: 'weak person trying to destroy a powerful person indicates lack of ability to become powerful, so the weak person requests help to connect their current negative state with the positive state bc they cant build the structure connecting those states due to lack of power (lack of intelligence or proxies to intelligence like info)'
             - 'an invalidation request error can be solved with distribution of a negative-positive connection structure'

         - 'structures have variables, like size, position, connection, intent, cause, and potential for error'